Oscar López Rivera: 1999 conditional clemency offer

-offer clemency to members of the FALN; the report on the meeting was highly critical of the clemency offer, and titled Clemency for the FALN: a flawed decision?.
+offer clemency to members of the FALN; the report on the meeting was highly critical of the clemency offer, and titled "Clemency for the FALN: a flawed decision?".

 Some Republicans said it showed President Clinton was trying to build support in New York's Puerto Rican community for his wife's campaign for the U.S. Senate in 2000.
 New York City Mayor Rudolph Giuliani said: "All of a sudden this president grants clemency, and does it on conditions.
 And he's a president who wants to make a stand against terrorism, so it raises very legitimate questions."

 López Rivera's continued imprisonment was opposed by parts of the Puerto Rican community in the United States and elsewhere.

 Several members of Congress called for his release, including Alan Grayson, Jose Serrano, and Luis Gutiérrez.
 Resident Commissioner Pedro Pierluisi did so as well.

 His release had been demanded by 10 Nobel Peace Prize winners, Coretta Scott King, President Jimmy Carter, Archbishop Desmond Tutu, Senator Bernie Sanders as well as an international coalition of human rights, and religious, labor, and business leaders including the United Council of Churches of Christ, United Methodist Church, Baptist Peace Fellowship, Episcopal Church of Puerto Rico, and the Catholic Archbishop of San Juan.

 López Rivera ultimately rejected the offer, allegedly because not all imprisoned FALN members had been pardoned and because it would have required him to serve another 10 years in prison.
 His sister, Zenaida López, said he refused the offer because on parole, he would be in "prison outside prison."
-Resident Commissioner Pedro Pierluisi said that López Rivera's "primary reason" was the fact that similar clemency had not been offered to Carlos Torres.
+Resident Commissioner Pedro Pierluisi said that López Rivera's "primary reason" was that similar clemency had not been offered to Carlos Torres.
 López Rivera later explained, "When I was in Vietnam I never left anyone behind.
 That’s not my practice, I couldn’t do it".